-- 3.1.4 The extent of lass 1 and 2 soils in the Wanganui District is limited with much of it located close to the urban area.
+- 3.1.5 The extent of LUC Class I4- and II2 soils land in the Wanganui District is limited with much of it located close to the urban area.
 Approximately 12% of it is now occupied by non or low productive activities.
 With an increase in residential and lifestyle development particularly in the Westmere area, reverse sensitivity issues can arise.
-This results in an even greater loss of productive soils. - 3.1.5 Subdivision, land use and development that fragments soil resource can adversely affect the long term versatility and sustainability of the life supporting capacity of soils and/or reduce economic viability and productivity.
+This may results in less an even greater loss of productive soils land being available for rural production activities. - 3.1.6 Subdivision, land use and development that fragments soil the land resource can adversely affect the long term versatility and sustainability of the life supporting capacity of soilthe land and/or reduce economic viability and productivity.
 Lifestyle development in the Rural A zone contributes to fragmentation and detracts from the primary use of this area for rural purposes.